 Façade and parking inspection

-Le new Chapter VIII / Building du security code of the Régie du bâtiment du Québec (RBQ) came into force on 18 March 2013.
-Now, the group of co-owners or the owners of a residential building have the obligation to have a thorough and periodic inspection of the facades of high-rise buildings (by engineers or architects) and parking lots staged with professionals (engineers).
-This requirement of the RBQ aims to improve the safety of all buildings of five (5) floors and more above ground and equipment intended for the use of the public.
+Le new Chapter VIII / Building du security code of the Régie du bâtiment du Québec (RBQ), came into force on March 18, 2013.
+From now on, the group of co-owners or the owners of a residential building are required to have the facades inspected exhaustively and periodically. high-rise buildings (by engineers or architects) and multi-storey car parks with professionals (engineers).
+This RBQ requirement thus aims to improve the safety of all buildings with five (5) floors or more above ground and equipment intended for public use.

 Role of the engineer